 It seems exhausting to think about everything when I could just click on my intended recipient’s name to send a message.
 Why go through all the trouble?

 Because it is a lost art.

-So, I challenge you to write someone, anyone.
+So, I challenge you to write to someone, anyone.
 Not an email or instant message, but a real letter.
-Let me know how it goes by commenting on this post.
-I think you will find it a positive experience for you and the person you write.
+Go to the trouble of finding everything you need to send it off.
+I think you will find it a positive experience for you and you will likely make someone’s day.

 Until next time…